Skip to content

 Watching and stopping a live call

-You keep two levers while a hosted call is in progress:
+You keep two levers while a Voice AI call is in progress: